polar-app/polar-app/docs/SHARING.md

 Contains the permissions set for the user for this document in their repo.

 By default the document is private (no permissions).

+TODO: there is a simpler version of this that needs to be stored within the DocMeta directly...

 ### schema